 There are a lot of things you need to know before you visit the Nikola Tesla Museum, so we’ve taken the time to answer the most common questions about your visit:

 1) How can I contact the museum for more information?
 You can call them at +381 11 2433886, visit their website (https://nikolateslamuseum.org/en/), and/or email [email protected].

 2) What are the opening hours of the Nikola Tesla Museum in Belgrade?
 They’re closed on Mondays, but are open on all other days from 10:00 – 20:00.
 Note, the opening hours may differ during Coronavirus.
 The hours listed on the plaque outside the museum are also said to be incorrect.
 Contact the museum to confirm the exact times.

 3) How much does a ticket cost?
 A single ticket to the Tesla Museum costs 500 RSD (about €4 or $5 US).
 Children under the age of seven can get in for free.
 Groups of 10 or more people are eligible for discounts if booked in advance, with each ticket costing 300 RSD (€2,50 or $3 US).
 Contact the museum via email to make your group bookings.

-4) Can I pay for my ticket with credit or debit cards?
-No. The Nikola Tesla Museum in Belgrade only accepts cash payment in the local currency.
+4) Can I pay for my ticket with a credit or debit card?
+No. The Nikola Tesla Museum in Belgrade only accepts cash payments in the local currency.
 No foreign currency or electronic payment is permitted.

-8) Should I take the guided tour of the museum?
+8) Should I take a guided tour of the museum?
 Absolutely.
-Not only is the tour included in the ticket price, the video is informative and the interactive parts are way fun.
+Not only is the tour included in the ticket price, but the video is also informative and the interactive parts are way fun.
 You get to experiment with electricity and see the Tesla coil in action!
 You can still visit the museum without doing the tour, but we recommend not skipping the tour.